zalky/cues/README.md

 ```

 - **`:q/t`** is the index on the queue at which the message was
   written.
-If `:q/t` is enabled on multiple queues, the provenance of
+This is a _per queue_ metadata attribute.
+If `:q/t` is
+  enabled on multiple queues, the provenance of each message will
-  each message will accumulate as it passes from one queue to the
+  accumulate as it passes from one queue to the next.
+You would
-  next.
-You would typically use `:q/t` for audit or debugging
+  typically use `:q/t` for audit or debugging purposes.
+In the above
-  purposes.
+  example, we see that this message happens to have the same index on
+  both the `::source` and the `::tx` queues: `83318070575104`.
+This is
+  not always going to be the case.

 - **`:q/time`** is similar, except instead of an index, it collects
   the time instant at which the message was written to that queue.
+In
+  the example above we can see that the message timestamps between the
+  `::source` and the `::tx` queue are a few microseconds apart.

 - **`:tx/t`** is identical to `:q/t` in one sense: it is also derived
   from the index on the queue at which the message was